nightroman/Helps/README.md

 Helps is distributed as the NuGet package [Helps](https://www.nuget.org/packages/Helps).
 Download it to the current location as the directory *"Helps"* by this PowerShell command:

-    Invoke-Expression (New-Object Net.WebClient).DownloadString('https://raw.github.com/nightroman/Helps/master/Download.ps1')
+    Invoke-Expression "& {$((New-Object Net.WebClient).DownloadString('https://github.com/nightroman/PowerShelf/raw/master/Save-NuGetTool.ps1'))} Helps"

 Alternatively, download it by NuGet tools or [directly](http://nuget.org/api/v2/package/Helps).
-In the latter case rename the package to *".zip"* and unzip.
+In the latter case save it as *".zip"* and unzip.
 Use the package subdirectory *"tools"*.

 Copy *Helps.ps1* and one of its help files *Helps-Help.xml* to a directory included in the system path.
 Then the script can be dot-sourced from the